liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 ### Enable and Disable the discovery on LAN

-The discovery on LAN can be enabled and disabled updating the flags in the ClusterConfig CR.
+The discovery on LAN can be enabled and disabled by updating the flags in the ClusterConfig CR.
 Lan Discovery can be disabled to avoid unwanted peering with neighbors.

 You can enable discovery, by patching:
 ```bash